- The Fiscal

 - What You

-The cumulative deficit through the first 11 months of FY20 was $1,940 billion larger than it was through the first 11 months of FY19.
-The increase in the cumulative deficit reflects a $1,899 billion increase in outlays and a $41 billion decrease in revenues.
+The cumulative deficit for the first eleven months of FY22 was $946 billion (or around 65 percent) lower than it was through the first eleven months of FY21, reflecting a $943 billion decrease in outlays and an $822 billion increase in revenues.